Frequently Asked Questions

 A: Absolutely not!
 Although we do not currently have multiple classes for varying skill levels, our drama teacher will work very hard to meet you where you're at and provide a valuable education for you as a beginning actor or technician.

 Q: Do I have to be in the club or classes to act in the fall and spring productions?

 A: Nope!
 Anyone and everyone is welcome to audition for our fall play and spring musical.
-Just come talk to Mr. Chaykin when you hear about auditions over the announcements and he will get you signed up for a time slot.
+Just come talk to Mrs. Blair when you hear about auditions over the announcements and she will help get you signed up for a time slot.

 Q: How big is the commitment for a student in a production?

 A: Depending on need and the size of your part, you will be called for different amounts of rehearsals.
 However, you are expected to take the production seriously and attend all rehearsals and meetings you are called for unless it is previously arranged.

 Q: How does the audition process work?

 A: The first step of the audition process is signing up for a time slot.
 At that time, you will be told what you need to prepare for the audition, as each production and project requires different things.
 On audition day, you should arrive at the front of the Performing Arts Center at least 10 minutes before your time so that you can fill out some paperwork and prepare yourself.
 You should receive an email within the next few days following auditions letting you know if you are needed at callbacks.